-122 (Lot 110) Hamilton Street, Bassendean is zoned Residential R25 under Local Planning Scheme No. 10 and with the inclusion of the additional 443m2 strip of Residential zoned land, has subdivision potential for five lots.
+122 (Lot 110) Hamilton Street, Bassendean is zoned Residential R25 under Local Planning Scheme No. 10 and is able to be subdivided into four lots.
+With the inclusion of the additional 443m2 strip of Residential zoned land, it has subdivision potential for five lots.
 Any future dwellings will be required to comply with State Planning Policy 7.3 - Residential Design Codes and relevant local planning policies.